cookpad/kuroko2/docs/tasks.md

   execute: test -e /tmp/foo.txt
 ```

+Assume that you have more than one command. and the command which triggered not first, was failed.
+In this case, the retried job started from the command which make job failed.
+For instance, you have above task definition:

-if `execute: test -e /tmp/foo.txt` is failed,  `execute: echo 1` is not executed and `execute: test -e /tmp/foo.txt` is only executed.
+- `execute: test -e /tmp/foo.txt` failed (first command is success, and the second was fail)
+- The retried job starts from `execute: test -e /tmp/foo.txt`